 One of North Goa’s most sought after restaurants, Gunpowder boasts of a delicious spread of both vegetarian and non-vegetarian delicacies.
 Housed within the compound of a Portuguese style heritage house, the restaurant shares the space with People Tree, a design collective that lends its own unique quirk to the space.

-The choices are aplenty whether you’re a meat-eater or not — being an avid meat eater, I’d recommend the andhra style prawns, the pandhi curry and the Kerela beef fry, though the potato ishtew is what I call soul food!
+The choices are aplenty whether you’re a meat-eater or not — being an avid meat eater, I’d recommend the Andhra-style prawns, the pandi curry and the Kerala beef fry, though the potato stew is what I call soul food!
 Some more must-haves include the appam, the Malabar parotta, and the panna cotta for dessert.
-Try the sol kadi to work up an appetite for a scrumptious meal, or go for the tamarind-pineapple margarita which is served in an equally interesting copper goblet.
+Try the sol kadi to work up an appetite for a scrumptious meal, or go for the tamarind pineapple margarita which is served in an equally interesting copper goblet.
 At Gunpowder, you will be delightfully spoilt for choice, so our recommendation is to go in a group, though it also makes for a lovely setting for a romantic dinner.